What Is JWH 018 Most Commonly Called?

 In Finland, JWH-018 is colloquially known as “Jehova” or “Jehowa.”

-JWH-018 is found in a number of substances and is still the primary ingredient in many designer drugs, such as
+JWH-018 is found in several substances and is still the primary ingredient in many designer drugs, such as

 -